 The Quick Answer

 Clay bars are abrasive so in most cases, will remove waxes and sealants.
-Sometimes, clay will not remove very durable sealants and are unlikely to remove ceramic coatings which require special chemicals to be properly removed.
+Sometimes, clay will not remove very durable sealants and are unlikely to remove ceramic coatings which require machine polishing to be properly removed.

 How do Clay Bars Work?

 Clay bars are abrasive.
 The idea, is that they remove contaminants like water spots, tree sap, iron fallout and anything else that makes the paintwork feel rough.
 They do this by either pulling the contaminants out of the paintwork if they’re embedded, or by shaving them down if they’re sitting on top of the paint.

 Since, they’re abrasive, they will inevitably have an impact on your paint protection layer, be that a wax, sealant or ceramic coating.